Summary:-Optimist, Software Engineer, Marine Scientist

 My doctoral research focuses on machine learning approaches to remote sensing analysis, coordinating satellite, drone, and in-situ

-environmental monitoring, and understanding how autonomous systems will benefit field scientists - all with an emphasis on coastal
+environmental monitoring, and understanding how autonomous systems will benefit field scientists - with an emphasis on coastal

 and understanding other bodies within our solar system.